- Pivotal Greenplum Database 5.0 (other versions potentially affected)

 [root@master ~]# gpssh-exkeys -f hostfile_exkeys [STEP 1 of 5] create local ID and authorize on local host ... /root/.ssh/id_rsa file exists ... key generation skipped [STEP 2 of 5] keyscan all hosts and update known_hosts file [STEP 3 of 5] authorize current user on remote hosts ... send to node1 *** *** Enter password for node1: [ERROR node1] Incompatible ssh peer (no acceptable kex algorithm) *** *** Enter password for node1:

-Currently, the Greenplum management tool suite uses an older version of the Python Paramiko libraries which do not support newer ssh key exchange algorithms.
+The Greenplum management tool suite used an older version of the Python Paramiko libraries which did not support newer ssh key exchange algorithms.
 When the older key exchange algorithms are disabled on a server that is FIPS complaint, the key exchange mediated by the Greenplum tools will fail.

 As the keys only need to be shared once, and as the

 gpssh-exkeys will skip any previously shared keys, a workaround is as follows:

 ssh-copy-id to copy SSH keys which have been generated using

 2. Disable FIPS, or add the following kex algorithms to

 /etc/ssh/sshd_config and reload sshd: